Nonlinear Traffic Prediction as a Matrix Completion Problem with Ensemble Learning: Introduction

-Existing data analysis methods are either model-based or data-driven.
-Techniques that are geared towards the estimation of traffic densities or speeds from both fixed and mobile sensors are examples of the former \cite{jabari2012stochastic,jabari2012,jabari2013stochastic,seo2017traffic,zheng2018traffic,jabari2019learning,osorio2014capturing,lu2018probabilistic,osorio2019efficient,ramezani2015dynamics, yildirimoglu2013experienced}.
-Data-driven techniques are becoming more popular with the increasing availability of traffic data.
-For traffic prediction and forecasting, data-driven methodologies fall in one of two major categories: parametric approaches and non-parametric approaches.
-Time series models dominate the category of parametric techniques.
-For example, autoregressive integrated moving average (ARIMA) \cite{kwak2019traffic,kim2001weighted, kumar2015short, williams2003modeling, chen2011short,sun2015stochastic} and vector variants (VARIMA) \cite{stock2001vector,kamarianakis2003forecasting,kamarianakis2005space,kamarianakis2012real,ghosh2009multivariate} have been widely used and demonstrated to be successful.
-These models assume a parametric linear relationship between the label and a finite number of past states of the label itself.
-Their major limitation is that they tend to focus on reproducing mean patterns and fail to capture rapid fluctuation in the data.
-This implies that time series models are not suitable for high-resolution data.
 Non-parametric methods, on the other hand, do not assume any functional model forms and are typically data-driven.
 The basic idea behind non-parametric techniques is that they learn a general form from the historical data and use it to predict future data.
-Non-parametric methods can be divided into two types: non-parametric regression such as support vector regression (SVR) \cite{wu2004travel, hu2014traffic, jeong2013supervised} and artificial neural networks (ANN) \cite{lv2014traffic,ma2015long,mackenzie2018evaluation,kang2017short,ma2017learning,liu2017short}.
-Compared with time series models which assume that traffic data vary linearly over time, SVR and ANN techniques can capture nonlinear variations in traffic data.
+Non-parametric methods can be divided into two types: non-parametric regression such as support vector regression (SVR) \citep{wu2004travel,hu2014traffic,jeong2013supervised} and artificial neural networks (ANN) \citep{lv2014traffic,ma2015long,mackenzie2018evaluation,kang2017short,ma2017learning,liu2017short}.
+Compared with time series models in the traffic prediction literature which typically assume that traffic data vary linearly over time, SVR and ANN techniques can capture nonlinear variations in traffic data.
 The advantage of SVR models is that they can learn representative features by using various kernels.
-For this reason, SVR has been successfully applied to predict traffic data such as flow \cite{hu2014traffic, jeong2013supervised}, headway \cite{zhang2013gaussian}, and travel time \cite{wu2004travel,dilip2017sparse,dilip2018systems,jabari2019sparse}.
-Ma et al. \cite{jeong2013supervised} further proposed an online version of SVR, which can efficiently update the model when new data is added.
-Alternatively, ANNs are among the first non-parametric methods that have been applied to traffic prediction, and there is a wealth of literature on the subject, from simple multilayer perceptrons (MLPs) \cite{lv2014traffic} to more complicated architectures as recurrent neural networks (RNNs) \cite{ma2015long,mackenzie2018evaluation,kang2017short}, convolutional neural networks (CNNs) \cite{ma2017learning} and even combinations of RNNs and CNNs \cite{liu2017short}.
+For this reason, SVR has been successfully applied to predict traffic data such as flow \citep{hu2014traffic, jeong2013supervised}, headway \citep{zhang2013gaussian}, and travel time \citep{wu2004travel,dilip2017sparse,jabari2020sparse}. \cite{jeong2013supervised} further proposed an online version of SVR, which can efficiently update the model when new data is added.
+Alternatively, ANNs are among the first non-parametric methods that have been applied to traffic prediction, and there is a wealth of literature on the subject, from simple multilayer perceptrons (MLPs) \citep{lv2014traffic} to more complicated architectures such as recurrent neural networks (RNNs) \citep{ma2015long,mackenzie2018evaluation,kang2017short}, convolutional neural networks (CNNs) \citep{ma2017learning,benkraouda2020traffic,thodi2021incorporating,thodi2021learning}, and even combinations of RNNs and CNNs \citep{liu2017short}.